UCLL-PR2/exercises/02-inheritance_overriding/01-vehicle/explanation.md

 Both the Car and Truck classes should have their own implementation of the **honk method** that returns a different string.
 In the Car class this method should return *"Beep beep!"* and in the Truck class *"Honk honk!"*.

 Next, **create a class called Garage** that has a single attribute, vehicles, which is a list of Vehicle objects.
 The Garage class should have a method called **add_vehicle** which takes a Vehicle object as an argument and adds it to the vehicles list.
-If the argument is not of type Vehicle then raise a **TypeError**.
+If the argument is not of type Vehicle then raise a **TypeError("The object is not of type 'Vehicle'")**.